Eric-Lpcr/AdventOfCode2022/day16/README.md

 a pressure amount which flows until the end of the allocated 30 minutes.
 This amount can be summed up on each path.
 Once 30 minutes are elapsed, we can stop travelling and compare to the previous amount to keep the maximum.
-It is to be noted that we need to check all the possibilities, there is no global stop criteria for the best solution (like in shortest path computation between start and goal for example).
+It is to be noted that we need to check all the possibilities, there is no global stop criteria for the best solution (like in the shortest path computation between start and goal for example).

 Hu, this one was hard!